Skip to navigation Skip to content

 If contact is:

-• send a request for the details in a Q760 letter.
+• send a request for information in a Q760 letter.
 Include a copy of the review

-• and all relevant questions are answered and all supporting documents provided, go to Step 3
+• all relevant questions are answered and all supporting documents provided, go to Step 3

-• and more evidence is required, send a request for the details in a Q760.
+• more information is needed, send a request for information in a Q760.
 Include a copy of the review, if needed.
-Record details of the request on a DOC
+Record details of the request in an open Fast Note.
+Use Fast Note - select Auto text, use Students, ABSTUDY & Apprentices > AIC > AIC EOY Rec'd - More info needed

 If the activity is received after 1 March of the year following study:

-• check the applicant’s record for an Intent to claim (ITC) DOC.
+• check the applicant's record for an Intent to claim DOC.
 See intent to claim to determine the correct deemed date of claim.
-If ITC provisions are applied, when coding the review update the student's EICD screen with:
+If Intent to claim provisions are applied, when coding the review, go to the EIC Claim Details (EICD) screen and update the following fields:

-• Manual Assessment Start Date: field, with the Entitlement Start date
+• Manual Assessment Start Date: use the entitlement start date

-• Reason for Manual ASD: field, include the following notes 'ITC recorded'
+• Reason for Manual ASD: include the following notes 'Intent to claim recorded'

-• if ITC provisions do not apply, or have ended, the claim will auto REJ M01 at the AR screen.
+• if Intent to claim provisions do not apply, or have ended, the claim will auto REJ M01 at the Assessment Results (AR) screen.
 Go to Step 3

 3